-Dr. Embers’ research program regarding Borrelia burgdorferi and Lyme disease is designed around two major foci: (1) antibiotic efficacy against Lyme disease; and (2) immunodiagnosis for B. burgdorferi infection and cure.
-The first research goal is to examine, using xenodiagnosis, the efficacy of antibiotic treatment during disseminated B. burgdorferi infection.
+Dr. Embers’ research program regarding Borrelia burgdorferi and Lyme disease is designed around two major foci: (1) novel treatments for Lyme disease; and (2) immunodiagnosis for B. burgdorferi infection and cure.
+The first research goal is to develop and evaluate novel treatments or antibiotic regimens for eradication of acute and persistent B. burgdorferi infection.
 The second goal is to develop a quantitative multi-antigen test that expands detection limits and helps to distinguish persistent infection from clinical cure.
-By studying the natural course of infection, her group hopes to facilitate a better understanding of the clinical quandaries of human Lyme disease, including effective diagnosis and treatment.
+By studying the natural course of infection in animal models, her group hopes to facilitate a better understanding of the clinical quandaries of human Lyme disease, including effective diagnosis and treatment.

 Director of Education for International Lyme and Associated Diseases Society; Board Member, International Lyme and Associated Disease Society (ILADS) and LymeDisease.org (formerly CALDA)

 Dr. Green is a recognized leader in Lyme disease diagnosis and treatment who practices complementary, integrative, and othomolecular medicine from her private family practice, Green Oaks Medical, in northern California.
 She serves on the board of ILADS (International Lyme and Associated Diseases Society) and lymedisease.org and has helped to bring greater awareness to the medical community through patient research and advocacy.
 She currently serves as the Director of Education for ILADS.
 Dr. Green has a true passion for her profession and patients, demonstrated by her commitment to constant collaboration and ongoing research within the patient and medical community and she possesses a unique ability to problem solve patient issues, seeking out unconventional uses of therapy, based on Western Medicine research and clinical studies.
 She is currently practicing Integrative Medicine at The Medical Offices of Dr Christine Green.